Which is the best Asafoetida substitute?

 What do I often do if I just have some garlic cloves at home?
-Saute it to make a new spice!
+Grab a decent saute pan and saute garlic to make a new spice!

 I use two cloves of garlic and saute it with clarified butter to finish the Asafoetida substitute.
 Is it so easy, right?
 In addition, you can change clarified butter to vegetable oil if you want.

 A teaspoon of this spice is in place of ½ teaspoon of Asafoetida, and you can add it to many kinds of foods, such as lentils, chicken peas, or beans.

 Garlic has the same functions as Asafoetida to support your digestion system.

 If you apply the 4 mixtures below, I assure you to create new Asafoetida powders but they still keep the unique flavor of this Indian seasoning.

 Go with me to make everything easier!

 As you know, the smell of Asafoetida is a mixture of onion and garlic scent.
 Using onion and garlic powder separately does not matter, but why don’t you put these ingredients together if you have both?

 I believe it brings you the highest result of the Asafoetida substitute.

 I prefer using the ratio of ¼ teaspoon of each onion and garlic powder for ¼ teaspoon Asafoetida when cooking.
 In some cases, people will increase the amount of onion powder from ¼ to ½ teaspoon to raise the onion flavor for the dish.